ogbidaniel/ogbidaniel/README.md

 ## Hello,

 Computer Science Grad student at PV.
-Interested in Drones, Games, VR and AI.
+Interested in Drones, Games, and AI.

 ### 🔭 Currently Working On:
 - Speech Recognition application for the Ika language.